Frequently Asked Questions

 Are you a crystal expert?

 No. I’m a medical doctor, not a crystal expert.
-I used my own self-directed education on gemstone personalities and energy to compose each stone talisman’s unique affirmation and intention statement.
+I undertook my own self-directed education on gemstone personalities and energy to compose each stone talisman’s unique affirmation and intention statement.
 The words are mine, but it’s your interpretation of them that makes the I AMulet uniquely yours.

 SCREW U Jewelry- why?
 What were you thinking?

 After the release of the all-female cast Ghostbusters movie, my daughter asked for a screw-u necklace like the one worn by the character, Holtzmann.
 I ran with the challenge and designed a necklace she could wear without getting into bad trouble.
-You’ll notice that like the I AMulet eye/I charm, I don’t blacken this design; the jewelry makes a strong statement without having to be loud.
+You’ll notice that like the I AMulet eye/I charm, I don’t blacken this design; the jewelry makes a strong statement without having to be visually loud.
 Every screw-u piece oozes confidence and encourages good trouble.

 Why is the sky blue?